 into utter darkness, an abyss so profoundly unreal the struggle to maintain

-sanity lingers five years later.
+sanity lingers seven years later.
 I shudder frequently.
-My laughter is often
+Laughter often rings

 unwarranted scars rest beneath sinew, but not far from her heart.
 Her dignity

 is intact.
-She has become an idol, the image of strength, even though we are
+She has become my idol, the image of strength, even though we are

 more distant than ever.
 The terrible event that kept us captive to the whims of

 violent men fractured our friendship in a manner that inhibits general

 conversation.
 This was no laughing matter.
 Not one we could chat about over